Essays, Stories, Adventures, Dreams

 The very modern and accurate mapping capabilities found in Google Earth are a joy to manipulate and to have at the ready, anytime the Footloose Forester wants to check out the status of before-after photos of construction projects, or just to reminisce about those highways and byways in old haunts that sometimes occupy his dreams.
 Before-after photos are especially important to him because so many of the landscapes he had known during his career are disappeared now.
 True, the physics law of Conservation of Matter states that matter can neither be created nor destroyed…but he never dreamed of the day when land itself would disappear from view.
 No, the geographical coordinates have not disappeared but the land itself in a few places has disappeared.
 Underwater—like the lost city of Atlantis.

 Reminiscing with satellite photographs has heretofore allowed the Footloose Forester to zoom in with pinpoint accuracy to the houses where he lived in Pakistan, Indonesia, California, and elsewhere.
 In a few cases, the houses are no longer there, thus there is value in knowing the geographical coordinates when attempting to locate the sites in retrospective searches.
-If the viewer cannot see the house or the spot where the house was, at least the geographical coordinates will be an accurate reference for future consideration for anybody wishing to do a map search.
+If the viewer cannot see the house or the spot where the house was, at least the geographical coordinates will be an accurate reference for future consideration for anybody wishing to do a map search or an archeological dig.

 If you code in the coordinates N 13° 11' 48.12" and W 10° 25' 45.33", you will be zooming in to an expansive watery area in Lac Selingue in Western Mali, the reservoir where the village of Kéniekénieko once existed along the banks of the Bafing River.
 Another worksite being studied for potential reservoir construction and subsequently drowned when the Caparo River in Venezuela was dammed up has the coordinates N 47° 45' 6.14" and W 71° 27' 55.45".
 What used to be the village of Santa Maria de Caparo in Merida Province is now underwater.